tungatarov/web-quiz-engine/README.md

 # Web Quiz Engine

 This project is a multi-user web service for creating, getting and solving quizzes using REST API.
-Quizzes are stored in the service's memory, without an external storage.
+Quizzes are stored in 'h2' database.

 Requirements
 ------------